Part-time mode, one module every month, 15 months

 Adjunct professor of marketing at China Europe International Business School

-Visiting Professor at HKU SPACE Executive Academy
+Guest lecturer at HKU SPACE Senior Executive Academy

 Postgraduate Diploma in Culture and Creativity Management